gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-appendices/a-managers-glossary.md

 The AI system itself - the mathematical structure that has been trained to perform a task.
 When people refer to "the model," they mean the underlying AI system, distinct from the interface through which you access it.
 Different models have different capabilities, costs and limitations.

 **Multimodal**
 Capable of processing or producing multiple types of content - text, images, audio, video.
-Multimodal AI systems can, for example, analyze an image and describe it in text, or generate an image from a text description.
+Multimodal AI systems can, for example, analyze an image and describe it in text or generate an image from a text description.
 Increasingly common in commercial AI systems.

 **Prompt**
 The instruction or input you give to an AI system.
 The quality of the prompt significantly affects the quality of the output.
 Prompt engineering is the practice of designing prompts to reliably produce good output - reframed in this book as the management skill of briefing your Digital Intern well.